Managing Sudden Wealth: What to Do With a Windfall

 Taxes should never drive a strategy.
 But they should always be a key consideration.
 If you come into money suddenly, it’s important to understand the income tax implications.

-If you received an inheritance, is it in cash, stock, trust, or retirement account?
+If you received an inheritance, is it in cash, stock, trust, or a retirement account?

-• If you’ve received an inheritance of a taxable asset (such as a home or investment account) you may qualify for a special tax benefit called a ‘step-up’ in basis
+• If you’ve received an inheritance of a taxable asset (such as a home or investment account), you may qualify for a special tax benefit called a ‘step-up’ in basis, which can result in little or no tax due if the asset is sold shortly after it is inherited

-• There are different rules when inheriting a retirement account, which also depend on your relationship to the deceased (parent or spouse).
+• There are different rules when inheriting a retirement account, which also depend on your relationship to the deceased, such as whether they were a parent or spouse.
 Most inherited retirement accounts will be taxed as regular income (versus the more favorable long-term capital gains rates)

-If your newfound wealth is from the sale of your business or result of stock options or equity compensation with your employer following an acquisition or initial public offering.
+Here are just a few considerations if your newfound wealth is from the sale of your business or from stock options or equity compensation with your employer following an acquisition or IPO:

-• As mentioned earlier, consider your eligibility for a potentially tax-free liquidity event with qualified small business stock
+• Consider eligibility for a potentially tax-free liquidity event with qualified small business stock (QSBS)

 • Also weigh the implications of stock sales, stock option exercises, investment risk, and other factors that require planning